Play Online Poker - The complete how to guide to get started easy

 If you're looking to play real-money poker right away, there is usually very little delay in getting money transferred to your account via credit card (particularly if you're in Europe) and you can be up and running on real tables in less than 15 minutes.

-If you're trying to deposit on a US poker site it may take a little longer, but customer support staff are available in real-time at most sites and to help guide you through the process.
+If you're trying to deposit money at one of the US poker sites on the net it may take a little longer, but customer support staff are available in real-time at most sites and to help guide you through the process.

 And, of course, if you're just looking to play online poker for play money, you can have your poker screen name and be signed in and on the tables in minutes.